-Based on the 2005 season catch efficiency of 2.84%, daily production estimates were derived using the interpolated daily catch-per-hour data shown in Fig. 2.
+Based on the 2006 season catch efficiency of 2.32%, daily production estimates were derived using the interpolated daily catch-per-hour data shown in Fig. 2.
 The results of this analysis are shown in Figure 4.
-The total number of zero-age Chinook smolts outmigrating past the trap-site was estimated to be 1,345,994 smolts.
-Of this estimate, 1,134,579 smolts are theoretically of hatchery origin and the remainder, 211,414 smolts, is wild-origin.
-However, we know that the actual number of marked smolts released was only 764,000 in 2005 so it is apparent that the YCCE estimate overestimated the true production of hatchery smolts by 32.66% in 2005.
-If this bias is the same for wild-origin smolts, then the number of wild-origin smolts leaving the river in 2005 would be 142,362 smolts.
+The total number of zero-age Chinook smolts outmigrating past the trap-site was estimated to be 1,619,305 smolts.
+Of this estimate, 1,195,820 smolts are theoretically of hatchery origin and the remainder, 423,490 smolts, is wild-origin.
+However, we know that the actual number of marked smolts released was only 849,336 in 2005 so it is apparent that the YCCE estimate overestimated the true production of hatchery smolts by 40.8% in 2006.
+Assuming that this bias is the same for wild-origin smolts, then the number of unmarked smolts leaving the river in 2006 would be 300,785 smolts.
+Of this, we know that 5,164 unmarked smolts were released from the hatchery (Table I).
+Thus, the final estimate for wild-origin smolt production is 295,621 smolts using the YCCE estimate method and removing known bias.

 It should be remembered that this estimate assumes that no mortality occurs between release and recapture for marked smolts.
 Mortality rates ought to be low, but if wrong then this assumption will tend to artificially reduce the catch efficiencies estimated in Figure 3.
 Underestimating the true catch efficiency of the trap would cause production estimates to be biased upward.
 This problem is compounded by the migratory behavior of the smolts where large fraction of the annual outmigration may pass the trap site in a relatively short period of time.
-The data in Figure 2 shows that large numbers of smolts were passing the trap site on 2 days in early May.
-If river conditions on those two days meant that the trap was slightly more efficient that the season-wide average on those two days then it could cause an upward bias in the overall production estimate.
-This problem is inherent when using any constant value to represent trap catch efficiencies and highlights the need to get accurate and reliable predictive relationships for actual trap catch efficiencies that are based on objective measurements of riverine conditions.
+The data in Figure 2 shows that large numbers of smolts were passing the trap site on a handful of days in late May.
+If river conditions on those days meant that the trap was slightly more efficient than the season-wide average then it could cause an upward bias in the overall production estimate.
+This problem is inherent when using any constant value to represent trap catch efficiencies that are actually variable, and highlights the need to get accurate and reliable predictive relationships for actual trap catch efficiencies that are based on objective measurements of riverine conditions.
 Unfortunately, such an exercise is not logistically possible at the present time.
-Additionally, the actual sampling time during these two days was extremely short because of the logistics of sorting, meansuring etc so many smolts.
-Consequently, we are basing these very high catch per hour values on very short set durations (20 minutes to half an hour).
-It is difficult to say if such a high cpue would have held up if sampling had been over a longer time.
-However, the trap crew reported that the river surface was 'just jumping with fish' at the time so it is likely that actual productivity was high for most of the day.